yoonsikp/family.md/eye.md

 # Eye
+Do visual acuity on both eyes for any vision loss, and differentiate between painful vs non-painful.
 Rule out infections - viral and bacterial conjunctivitis is common, however other infections such as ocular herpes, shingles, corneal ulcers should be ruled out.
-Bacterial endophthalmitis and uveitis (includes ciliary body, iris, and uvea) are medical emergencies.
-Do visual acuity on both eyes for any vision loss, and differentiate between painful vs non-painful.
+Bacterial endophthalmitis and uveitis (includes ciliary body, iris, and uvea) are both medical emergencies.

 ## Physical Exam
 - Visual inspection